Windows 3.1: Windows 3.1

 Further enhancements were introduced in Windows 3.1.
 The TrueType font system was introduced to provide scalable fonts to Windows applications, without having to rely on using third-party technology such as Adobe Type Manager (ATM).
 Windows 3.1 introduced Arial, Courier New, and Times New Roman fonts, in regular, bold, italic, and bold–italic versions, which could be scaled to any size and rotated, depending on the application.

 To improve user interaction, Microsoft initiated warning and event sounds, and introduced computer command shortcuts for copy, cut, and paste.
-Windows 3.1 is also noted for its improvement of multimedia; screensavers, Windows Media Player, and Sound Recorder were introduced into the operating environment.
+Windows 3.1 is also noted for its improvement of multimedia; screensavers, Windows Media Player, and Sound Recorder were introduced into the operating system.
 These features were already present on the Windows 3.0 with Multimedia Extensions version, although they were only available to users with newly bought PCs.
 The Media Player could play MIDI music files and AVI video files, while the Sound Recorder could play, record, and edit sound files that were affiliated with the WAV format.
 Minesweeper was officially introduced in Windows 3.1 as a replacement for Reversi, alongside Solitaire.
 MS-DOS programs were previously not able to be controlled with a mouse; this ended up being introduced in Windows 3.1.
 Object Linking and Embedding (OLE) was added to allow drag-and-drop embedding of images and formatted text between Windows programs.
 SVGA color support was also introduced in this version.

 File Manager had also received tweaks; split view-mode was introduced, users were now able to browse files without having to open separate windows, while files were able to be dragged and dropped to other locations on the system.
 An option for quick formatting was introduced to format floppy disks and copy its files without having to quit Windows.
 File Manager is an MDI application that is used for moving, deleting, and managing files on the system.
 Microsoft also built Microsoft Bob, a utility that would act as a search assistant, on Windows 3.1, only for it to be released on Windows 95 in 1995.
 The introduction of Windows Registry, a centralized database that could store configuration information and settings for various operating systems components and applications, also occurred in this version.
 The Control Panel also received changes; its items were now hard-coded, and additional items could be added by placing additional .cpl files.
 Similarly, the Calendar uses the .cal extension.
 Printer management tasks were moved over to Control Panel and Print Manager.
 Several printer drivers were improved in Windows 3.1, making the Print Manager more efficient to use.
 Windows 3.1 also includes troubleshooting and diagnostic tools such as the Dr. Watson utility which saves information about application errors, and Microsoft Diagnostics.